 In terms of clinical manifestations, 2019-nCoV patients will have fever, cough, retching, pneumonia, headache, and severe patients will have dyspnea, coagulation dysfunction and other symptoms 1 6.
 However, a small number of patients have atypical symptoms, which bring difficulties for the clinical diagnosis.
-In the process of epidemic prevention and control of such a burst and major infectious disease with an extremely complex clinical manifestations, we discovered that the understanding, treatment measures and decision-making response to the burst disease were based on other events in the past and individual experiences of experts.
+In the process of epidemic prevention and control of infectious disease with an extremely complex clinical manifestations, we discovered that the understanding, treatment measures and decision-making response to the burst disease were based on other events in the past and individual experiences of experts.
 This kind of decision-making method based on experiences has high efficiency and quick effect, but there are many problems, which will cause waste of social resources and some adverse consequences.
 For example, 250 clinical trials were carried out in a rush to meet the submission deadline, and there was no pharmacological and biological basis for the candidate treatment drugs.
 The obsolete candidate drugs were selected without considerations of the progress in the pharmaceutical field.
 In addition, novel corona virus pneumonia still lacks effective treatment.
 It is urgent to find effective drugs based on pathogenesis, clinical manifestations, organ involvement and past treatment experience.
 To solve these problems, we need a rapid and high-throughput analysis strategy based on the principle of evidence-based medicine, which can make full use of a large number of human research literature resources and public databases, and provide the support of literature theory or information data for the relevant research start-up and decision-making.

 The establishment of big data analysis models for medical literature and public data relies on efficient and structured processing of human natural languages.
-The Bidirectional Encoder Representations from Transformers (BERT) model of attention mechanism in natural language is an important data processing scheme reported in recent years.
-We used the analysis of special scenarios in the field of medicine to apply this mechanism evolution to vector generation tasks of medical biological entities (genes, diseases, drugs, etc.) and proposed MedE2vec models.
+The Bidirectional Encoder Representations from Transformers (BERT) model (reference here) of attention mechanism in natural language is an important data processing scheme reported in recent years.
+We used the analysis of special scenarios in the field of medicine to apply this mechanism evolution to vector generation tasks of medical biological entities (genes, diseases, drugs, etc.) and proposed MedE2vec models (reference here to explain what’s MedE2vec?).
 The model can transform medical biological entities in unstructured electronic medical records or medical literature into vectors.
 There are several medical biological entities (“Entity”), such as diagnosis, medication, symptoms, genes, molecules, and examination, in a patient's event (“Event”) of diagnosis and treatment, so the E of MedE2vec has two meanings: one is the patient's diagnosis and treatment event (“Event”), the other is the medical biological entity (“Entity”).
-The effectiveness of the study was shown in researches on lupus (papers about relevant working have been submitted).
+The effectiveness of the study was shown in our previous research on lupus (papers about relevant working have been submitted.
+Here you can submit the manuscript to bioRxiv to cite it or else don’t mention it here).